takitakit/block-editor-vue/README.md

 default: null
 ```

-#### preDefinedSets
+#### presets

-A list of predefined sets containing fixed combinations of CSS class names and other elements.
+A list of presets containing fixed combinations of CSS class names and other elements.
-[Here](#about-predefined-sets) for more information about predefined sets.
+[Here](#about-presets) for more information about presets.

 ```
 type: array